 But, in addition to sharing Leary’s goals of promoting spiritual transcendence through the use of psychedelic drugs, the Brotherhood was also one of the largest drug smuggling and distribution organizations in the country.

 In December of 1968, Leary was arrested again in Laguna Beach for possession of marijuana.
-The arresting officer, Neil Purcell, had been trying to bust the Brotherhood for two years.
+By that point, the arresting officer, Neil Purcell, had been trying to bust the Brotherhood for two years.

 Part of the reason Purcell had chosen to arrest Leary was that he recognized him for his psychedelics advocacy.
-For his part, Leary claimed that Purcell planted the drugs on him.
+For his part, Leary claimed that Purcell planted the drugs on him, according to the OC Weekly.

 While he did so in front of the Laguna Beach art gallery called Mystic Arts World — the Brotherhood of Eternal Love’s headquarters — his political ambitions were not supported by the members of the Brotherhood.